syslog-ng/syslog-ng.github.io/doc/_admin-guide/040_Quick-start_guide/002_Configuring_syslog-ng_relays/001_How_relaying_works.md

     address, {{ site.product.short_name }} will rewrite the `HOST` field of the log message to client-host.

-    **NOTE:** It is also possible to resolve IP addresses locally, without relying on the DNS server.
+    It is also possible to resolve IP addresses locally, without relying on the DNS server.
 For details on local name resolution, see Resolving hostnames locally.
     {: .notice--primary}